zipzit/UnrealCustomScreenCapture/README.md

 ## Understand how 2D Screen Capture works in game
-Let's add a static camera to blueprint game, then broadcast its output to a simple box... think security camera broadcasting to a large screen tv...
+Let's add a static camera to blueprint game, then broadcast its output to a simple box... think security camera broadcasting to a large screen tv inside of the game...
  - add a mesh cube as a screen (scale it nicely)
  - add Scene Capture 2D element to the level.
  - This will show up as a camera.
 Translate/ rotate the camera appropriately.